2019–2020 Belgian government formation: Prior to the formation period

-The outgoing federal government is the Michel II Government.
+The outgoing federal government was the Michel II Government.
 King Philippe accepted the resignation of the federal government Michel II on 21 December 2018, already a few months prior to the election date.
-Reason was the early fall of the Michel I Government over to the Global Compact for Migration.
+The reason was the early fall of the Michel I Government over to the Global Compact for Migration.

-Goal is to form a new federal government possessing over at least 76 of the 150 available seats in the Chamber of Representatives.
+The new federal government should be supported by a majority of at least 76 of the 150 lawmakers in the Chamber of Representatives.

-The governing parties during the previous legislature, were punished by the voters, together losing 22 seats.
-N-VA lost eight seats, CD&V and MR six seats each and Open Vld lost two.
-As a result, a renewed Swedish coalition (Michel I government contained party colours yellow (N-VA) and blue (liberal, i.e. MR and Open Vld) and the cross (Christianity, i.e. CD&V), which are combined on the Swedish flag, hence the name) was impossible even if it was expanded with cdH, the Francophone counterpart of the CD&V, which had not joined the government in 2014. cdH and the socialist opposition parties PS and sp.a were also on the losing side: cdH and sp.a lost four seats each whereas PS lost three.
-The big winners of the elections were the extremist left PVDA-PTB, gaining ten seats, and the extremist right Vlaams Belang, gaining fifteen seats.
-The green parties also gained, Ecolo went up five, while Groen saw a modest gain of two seats.
+The governing parties during the previous legislature were punished by the voters, losing a total of 22 seats.
+The Flemish-nationalist N-VA lost 8 seats, CD&V and MR 6 each and Open Vld lost 2.
+As a result, a renewed "Swedish coalition" (as in the Michel I government, whose component parties' colours/symbols were yellow (N-VA), blue (liberal, i.e. MR and Open Vld), and a cross (Christianity, i.e. CD&V), which are combined on the Swedish flag, hence the name) was impossible even if it was expanded with cdH, the Francophone counterpart of the CD&V, which had not joined the government in 2014. cdH and the socialist opposition parties PS and sp.a were also on the losing side: cdH and sp.a lost 4 seats each whereas PS lost 3.
+The big winners of the elections were the extremist left PVDA-PTB, gaining 10 seats, and the extremist right Vlaams Belang, gaining 15 seats.
+The green parties also gained, Ecolo went up 5, while Groen saw a modest gain of 2 seats.